A good company intranet design is vital for driving user engagement and adoption among your employees.

 In other words, your intranet software needs to provide more than a company news page with a few quick links to corporate resources.
-It needs to be a hub for your entire internal communications and employee engagement strategy, whilst connecting team members across multiple locations.
+It needs to be a hub for your entire internal communication and employee engagement strategy, whilst connecting remote employees across multiple locations.

-If your intranet is falling short in these areas, now is the time to consider an intranet redesign.
+If your company’s intranet is falling short in these areas, now is the time to consider a new intranet design.

 Intranet design is about so much more than making your homepage look nice – good design holds the key to maximum user engagement with your intranet.
 If your intranet is badly designed or unfit for purpose, no one will use it.

-Here are three reasons why your intranet design is so important for user engagement.
+Here are three reasons why your intranet design is so important for employee engagement.

 1. Good intranet design makes your app look the part